 No matter if you belong to a ‘Small and Medium-sized Enterprise’, a ‘Multi-National Corporation’ or a ‘Start-up’, every business is looking to get a piece of “cloud” in their technology stack.
-It is quite simple, who would not prefer the flexibility to scale on click of a button, create highly available services for their customers or the luxury to manage the costs on a pay-as-you-go basis?
-Absolutely everyone!
+It is simply understandable, the flexibility to scale on click of a button, highly available services for the customers or the luxury to manage the costs on a pay-as-you-go basis are game changers.

 One of the most frequently asked question is “which cloud provider should I choose?”
 The answer to this is not a simple one.
 The leading public cloud providers like Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP) offer a broad set of services with global reach and are massively investing in innovating their services and competing closely with each other.
 In my opinion, the benefit of this competition is the significant pace at which cloud services are evolving.

 This article gives a brief overview of the available services between Amazon Web Services and Microsoft Azure within the Big Data and Advanced Analytics space.
 If you are planning to Modernize your Data and Advanced Analytics use-cases on either one of the providers, it gives you a high-level understanding of how your target architecture will look like.

 This article is not intended to help you choose a public cloud services provider but to give an overview of which services can be used together to solve Big Data and Advanced Analytics challenges.

 There are four main components in the data flow of this architecture and each one of them is discussed below: